Getting Rubbed Down at the Blue Lagoon Iceland – Estimated reading time: 10 minutes

 7) For more facts about the Blue Lagoon and tips about how to take care of your hair (if it gets wet, it’s extremely hard to wash out the mineral buildup), check out this helpful article from The Blonde Abroad.

-1) To get the most out of your trip to Iceland, book a tour:
+9) To get the most out of your trip to Iceland, book a tour.

 If you like this post, share it on Pinterest.

 * Disclosure – My Blue Lagoon experience was complimentary.
-Any opinions expressed about my happiness at experiencing a dream come are entirely my own.
+As always, ny opinions expressed are entirely my own.
 This post also contains some affiliate links.
-If you book a tour, car rental, or hotel through any of these links, I’ll earn a tiny commission at no extra cost to you.
+If you book a tour or hotel through any of these links, I’ll earn a tiny commission at no extra cost to you.
 Thanks for your support!